 - Integrated mathematics

-Students also receive well-rounded training in the pursuit of the elementary education degree through general education classes.
+Students also receive a well-rounded training in pursuing an elementary education degree through general education classes.
 English composition and world regional geography are examples.

 Associate degree holders complete the freshman and sophomore years of a bachelor’s in elementary education degree.